xcart/xcart-docs/_pages/kb_en/modules/social_login/setting_up_facebook_login_for_your_store.md

 That is all.
 Your Facebook App has been configured.

-## Configuring the Social Login module: Facebook
+## Configuring the Social Login Addon: Facebook

 Once you have created and configured your Facebook App, you will need to obtain two pieces of information: your Facebook App ID and App Secret.
-These will need to be entered in X-Cart so the module can connect to the App you created on Facebook and generate the Facebook login widget code correctly.
+These will need to be entered in X-Cart so the addon can connect to the App you created on Facebook and generate the Facebook login widget code correctly.

 The Facebook App ID and App Secret can be found on the **Settings** -> **Basic** page for your App (You will need to click the **Show** button and enter your password to reveal the App Secret):